Elsie Eleanor Verity: Verity's Garage

 After the war Verity worked in the motor garage and when her father died she took it over for good in 1925.
 The garage was Verity's University Garage and Motor School.
 She undertook much of the motor repair work herself, and developed and ran a Driving School under the Royal Automobile Club's scheme.
 She appointed her cousin Clifford Luke as her foreman and manager and her workforce of "my boys" were loyal and long term employees.
 1950s adverts for Verity's offered repairs, new and used cars, driving lessons and motor insurance and promoted their agency for Renault cars at 1001-107 Lloyd Street North, near Victoria University.

 Verity joined the Institute of the Motor Trade in 1927.
 She was an active member of the organisation, chair of the North West region branch and often as the only woman at events.
 In 1930 Verity was awarded the Institute of Motor Trades Wakefield Gold Medal, endowed by Castrol Oil founder Sir Charles Wakefield.
 She was given it for the best paper any motoring subject entitled What are the benefits of price maintenance?.

 The outbreak of the Second World War caused her to get back into training drivers for the armed forces and emergency services.
 She taught mechanical and repair theory at a lecture theatre in her garage.
 Verity was also in the Civil Defense.
 She also spoke at the Manchester Gas Showrooms Warfare cookery demonstrations.

 Memberships

 Verity became the first female Fellow of the Institute of the Motor Trade.
 She remained active even after closing the garage.
 She was also a member of the Manchester Soroptimists’ women's group where she was an active vice-chairwoman in 1931, captaining a cricket team playing against the Liverpool Soroptimists.
 She joined the Women's Engineering Society in 1939 and was chair of the Manchester branch before going on to be Vice-President of the Society in 1947–8.
 She turned down the Presidency as it coincided with the compulsory purchase of her garage property for the expansion of Manchester University, when she had to rebuild her business.
 Verity made regular donations in support of the organisation and was advertised her garage in The Woman Engineer journal for over 20 years.
+She was elected tp membership of the Manchester Literary and Philosophical Society in 1952 while living on Brantingham Road, Whalley Range, Manchester.